rocky-linux/documentation/docs/books/web_services/03-application-servers.md

 !!!
 Warning

-    Do not leave the info.php file on your server!
+    Do not leave the `info.php` file on your server!

-### Installation of the PHP cgi mode
+### Installation of the PHP cgi mode (PHP-FPM)

-As we highlighted earlier in this document, there are many advantages to switching web hosting to PHP-FPM mode.
+Noted earlier, many advantages exist for switching web hosting to PHP-FPM mode.

-The installation is limited to the php-fpm package:
+The installation entails only the php-fpm package:

 ```bash
 sudo dnf install php-fpm
 ```

-As php-fpm is a service from a system point of view, it must be activated and started:
+As php-fpm is a service from a system point of view, you must activate and start it:

 ```bash
 sudo systemctl enable --now php-fpm